RGBCube/site/site/blog/nix-iceberg.md

 be realized as we accessed the contents of it.`

 The 3rd point is the important part.
-A typical Nix expression does not depend on the output contents of any derivation, which in turn makes evaluating a Nix expression not require realizing _any_ derivations.
+A typical Nix expression does not depend on the output of any derivation, which in turn makes evaluating a Nix expression not require realizing _any_ derivations whatsoever.

 But with IFD, you have to realize a derivation to even finish the evaluation of your Nix expression.
-This will block Nix evaluation for a long time, as Nix is evaluated on a single thread and realizing the derivation needed takes a non-trivial amount of time.
+This will block Nix evaluation for a long time, as Nix is evaluated on a single thread and realizing any derivation takes a non-trivial amount of time.

-TL;DR: IFD blocks evaluation because:
+### TL;DR: IFD blocks evaluation because:

 1. Evaluation is single threaded, so naturally everything blocks it.
 2. You're trying to access a derivation _output_, so obviously you need to